Skip to main content

 The local overrides feature in Chrome DevTools offers a solution.
 It allows you to make changes to your website locally and then measure how they impact performance.

-This article explains local overrides work and how they can be used to test Core Web Vitals optimizations.
+This article explains how local overrides work and how they can be used to test Core Web Vitals optimizations.

 Screenshot showing DevTools local overrides